 By Joseph W. Doherty, K2SOO

-The coupler you built last November grows up with just a few extra parts
+The coupler you built last November grows up with just a few extra parts.

-you built the pi-section receiver antenna coupler described in November POP'tronics
+If you built the pi-section receiver antenna coupler described in November POP'tronics

 make at slight expense and in little time.

 If you have not yet built the coupler, you can put together the complete unit

 of fact, this unit, which started out as a simple antenna tuner and grew into a

-The pi-network coupler is the tuned grid circuit of the 6AG5 tube.
-An
+The pi-network coupler is the tuned grid circuit of the 6AG5

-to the receiver input terminals where it may be peaked by the receiver
+and fed directly to the receiver input terminals where it may be peaked by the receiver

 Choke RFC1 maintains a high impedance to ground in the grid circuit

 grounding path from the negative side of the power supply.

 CI-360-μμfd. variable capacitor